JoaoLopesF/Esp-Mobile-Apps-iOS/README.md

       status of battery (if enabled)
     - Terminal BLE: See or send messages BLE
     - Settings: settings of app (disabled by default)
-    - Disconnected: when a disconnect has benn detected
+    - Disconnected: when a disconnect has been detected

 For it each on have a viewcontroller

-And for main processing and ble stuff have a MainControlller
+And for main processing and BLE stuff have a MainControlller

-Have a templates to make a new ones (for example: the settings)
+Have a templates to make a new ones (for example: for the settings)

 See screenshots below